karambarakat/myportfolio/_docker.md

-this is just a blueprint for nodejs monorepos with docker docker is not allowing code reusablitiy in dockerfiles and it is it will demage readability this file should be used as a reference for the dockerfile in the root of every package
+this is just a blueprint for nodejs monorepos with docker docker is not allowing code reusablitiy in dockerfiles and it is--it will effect readability this file should be used as a reference for the dockerfile in the root of every package

-two arguments are required $package and $path

 ```dockerfile
 FROM node:16-alpine AS base